dotlang/language/README.md

 ##Special syntax
 - `~x` makes a copy of x
 - `#` for annotations on fields and structs
-- `:` for hash, call by name, array slice, loop
+- `:` for hash, call by name, array slice, loop, aspect
 - `<>` template syntax
 - `$$` only input in lambda
 - `@` casting